MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 - Improved error message on IQ# `%azure.*` magic commands when no quantum computing targets are available.
 - `azure-quantum` Python package now requires minimum versions for all dependencies to mitigate issues with older dependencies. (link to issue)
 - Fixed a [bug](https://github.com/microsoft/iqsharp/issues/448) in which job execution would fail if any operation was defined that wasn't supported on the given target
-- Released Az CLI quantum extension version 0.6.1: Added command to request job cancellation: `az quantum job cancel`; fixed a bug in which job submissions in Azure Quantum that emit standard output were reported as failed, even if the job succeeded; enabled job submissions from a different directory using `--project` parameter; added version number as part of ApplicationID in job submissions.
+- Released Az CLI quantum extension version 0.6.1:
+    - Added command to request job cancellation: `az quantum job cancel`.
+    - Fixed a bug in which job submissions in Azure Quantum that emit standard output were reported as failed, even if the job succeeded.
+    - Enabled job submissions from a different directory using `--project` parameter.

 ## QDK Version 0.18.2106.148911